commons-app/commons-app-documentation/Volunteers-welcome!.md

 # Testers

-Use the beta version available through play store or even better, compile from the latest source!
+Use the beta version or even better, compile from the latest source!
 Report bugs to the [issue tracker](https://github.com/commons-app/apps-android-commons/issues/).

 # Translators